7ysN/Invoke-ADConnection_v2/README.md

 **This script contains the Microsoft Active Directory Module DLL which is compressed and encoded to a Base64 string.**
 **This script performs a connectivity check against Active Directory LDAP Service.**
-**The script generate a Users list of the current domain and tries to log in with the given password.**
+**The script generate a Users list of the current domain and tries to log-in with the given password.**
+**The Script checks the User's loggon attepmts before running, to ignore users from lockout.**
 **The script will only display users whose password is correct.**

 ## Usage: